microprediction/micropresentations/abstract.md

-What if you could write an algorithm once that finds its own way to interesting problems to solve, without the need for human intervention?
-What if anyone could predict any source of live data by writing three lines of Python code?
-I will discuss the potential for collective real-time prediction, and demonstrate a prototypical host at Microprediction.Org where algorithms predict everything from electricity prices to cryptocurrencies to helicopter trajectories.
-Authors of distributional prediction algorithms are inventized by a kind of lottery paradox.
+In a new kind of prediction network, self-navigating algorithms conspire to produce superior electicity predictions than the official forecasts - and automated review of the same.
+They also find their way to any published time series, thereby providing essentially free prediction to anyone who needs it.
+I will discuss the potential for collective real-time prediction, and demonstrate a prototypical host at Microprediction.Org.
+Parts of contest theory and a lottery paradox are highly relevant to algorithms submitting distributional predictions.